Karasp1980/bunnyland/README.md

 ![Sign up](images/signup.jpg)

-If a user has a Happening user account, they can click on the Signin menu option in the Navigation Bar to sign into their account.
+If a user has a Bunnyland user account, they can click on the Signin menu option in the Navigation Bar to sign into their account.

 ![Sign in](images/signin.jpg)